merkle-open/prevent-window-opener-attacks/README.md

   });
 ```

-## Test your site
+## Test your own site

-Copy the following code in your dev-tools and click on the generated link on the bottom of your page.
+Copy the following code in your dev-tools on your webpage and click on the generated link on the bottom of your page.
 If your page redirect after clicking the generated link, you will need this fix.

 ```js
 (function() {